ogait001/academic-profile/_posts/2026-07-17-the-monad-that-receives.md

 ---
 layout: post
 title: "The Monad That Receives"
-post-subtitle: "On Leibniz, Indivisibility, and the Possibility of Relation"
+subtitle: "On Leibniz, Indivisibility, and the Possibility of Relation"
 description: "A philosophical critique of Leibniz arguing that simplicity permits genuine reception without sacrificing personal unity."
 date: 2026-07-17
 author: Oscar Gaitan